 - Carry out our work through the cooperation of local volunteers and young Europeans who can benefit from the experience of working with the demands of our campaigns and projects, publicity and promotion activities;

-- Manage our EVS project and to support our volunteers in their professional and personal development;
+- Manage our ESC project and to support our volunteers in their professional and personal development;

-- We carry out research, educate ourselves and others, and raise awareness of climate change, renewable and efficient energy sources and uses;
+- We carry out research, educate ourselves and others, and raise awareness of climate crisis, renewable and efficient energy sources and uses;

 - We were involved in the campaign against fracking in Ireland;